kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - ***Begins "Aiding Lashowe"***
 - Run back to the middle to trigger the Uthar convo
   - ***Begins "The Way of the Sith"***
-- Use [Forced Fast Text](<../Major Glitches/Anywhere Menu Glitch#forced-fast-text>) to talk to Yuthura: 1x4,5,(2,7)x46,6
+- Talk to Yuthura: 1x4,5,2,7,6
-  - Each iteration of 2,7 in this convo gives 125 XP; we use this to gain enough XP to hit level 9 before leaving the academy
+  - We no longer use [Forced Fast Text](<../Major Glitches/Anywhere Menu Glitch#forced-fast-text>) to exploit Yuthura's XP loop
-  - It's more important to mash cleanly than as fast as possible; if you mess up, you can usually press the bottom dialog option to get back to Yuthura's base menu, then start the 2,7 mashing again
+  - We have enough XP for level 9 naturally due to leaving Kashyyyk with a [Fast Lane](<../Major Glitches/Fast Lane>)
   - ***Begins "Star Map: Korriban"***
   - ***Begins "The Double-Cross"***
   - ***Begins "The Code of the Sith"***